flatcar-archive/flatcar-docs/os/update-strategies.md

 Windows are defined by a start time and a length.
 In this example, the window is defined to be every Thursday between 04:00 and 05:00:

-Container Linux Configs don't yet support maintenance windows, but will very soon.
+Flatcar Linux Configs don't yet support maintenance windows, but will very soon.

 As an example, consider the following cloud config: